nobuti/portfolio/README.md

 # nobuti.com
 ============
-Portfolio at nobuti.com made with Sinatra, Sass and Coffeescript.
+Portfolio at nobuti.com made with Sinatra, Sass and love.
 All together cooking with Sublime Text.